juicedata/juicefs-csi-driver/docs/en/introduction.md

    helm install juicefs-csi-driver juicefs/juicefs-csi-driver -n kube-system -f ./values.yaml
    ```

-4. Check the deployment
+4. Verify installation

-   The deployment will launch a `StatefulSet` named `juicefs-csi-controller` with replica `1` and a `DaemonSet` named `juicefs-csi-node`, so run `kubectl -n kube-system get pods -l app.kubernetes.io/name=juicefs-csi-driver` should see `n+1` (where `n` is the number of worker nodes of the Kubernetes cluster) pods is running.
+   The installation will launch a `StatefulSet` named `juicefs-csi-controller` with replica `1` and a `DaemonSet` named `juicefs-csi-node`, so run `kubectl -n kube-system get pods -l app.kubernetes.io/name=juicefs-csi-driver` should see `n+1` (where `n` is the number of worker nodes of the Kubernetes cluster) pods is running.
 For example:

    ```sh
    $ kubectl -n kube-system get pods -l app.kubernetes.io/name=juicefs-csi-driver